thoaingan/microsoft-aks-days-redapt-public/day_2/06_azure_devops/01_helm/README.md

 This makes managing multiple deployments and environments much simpler.
 Rather than having the full set of yml files for each individual deployment in scm, you can maintain one `instance-values.yml` file for each deployment.
 You can make changes to the chart, and then incrementally roll the changes out to your environments, in a controlled fashion.

 - Helm has two parts: a client (helm) and a server (tiller)
-- Tiller runs inside of your Kubernetes cluster, and manages releases (installations) of your charts.
+- (Deprecated) Tiller runs inside of your Kubernetes cluster, and manages releases (installations) of your charts.
 - Helm runs on your laptop, CI/CD, or wherever you want it to run.
 - Charts are Helm packages that contain at least two things:
   - A description of the package (Chart.yaml)